dbos23/amplitude-events/README.md

 `unzip_files.py` - Unzips the file output by extract_events.py

+`load_data_to_s3.py` - Loads the resulting JSON files output by unzip_files.py to Amazon S3

 `functions.py` - Contains functions referenced in the other Python scripts

 `.venv/` – Local virtual environment with all installed Python packages

-`data/` – Destination folder where Amplitude .zip exports are
+`zip_files/` – The folder where the downloaded zip files are output

-`extracted_data/` - The folder where the gzip files are written
+`gzip_files/` - The folder where the gzip files are written after extracting the zip files

 `json_data/` - The folder where the final JSON files are written after all the extraction